stevekinney/penance/README.md

 - Go through the high-level basics: Talks like this are always a tricky balancing act because:
   1. You're never going to _actually_ learn this until you do it.
   2. Watching me get _really_ into the weeds is going to be a nightmare.
+- Get a better understanding of how React does it's thing under the hood.

 ## Background